ig3/nginx-auth-request-azuread/README.md

 ## operation

-The package provides a command: `nars` which runs the HTTP server.
+The package provides a command: `naraad` which runs the HTTP server.

 ### systemd